apache/hudi/website/docs/concurrency_control.md

 toc_max_heading_level: 4
 last_modified_at: 2021-03-19T15:59:57-04:00
 ---
 Concurrency control defines how different writers/readers coordinate access to the table.
 Hudi ensures atomic writes, by way of publishing commits atomically to the timeline, stamped with an instant time that denotes the time at which the action is deemed to have occurred.
 Unlike general purpose file version control, Hudi draws clear distinction between writer processes (that issue user’s upserts/deletes), table services (that write data/metadata to optimize/perform bookkeeping) and readers (that execute queries and read data).
 Hudi provides snapshot isolation between all three types of processes, meaning they all operate on a consistent snapshot of the table.
-Hudi provides optimistic concurrency control (OCC) between writers, while providing lock-free, non-blocking MVCC based concurrency control between writers and table-services and between different table services.
+Hudi provides optimistic concurrency control (OCC) between writers, while providing lock-free, non-blocking Multiversion Concurrency Control (MVCC) based concurrency control between writers and table-services and between different table services.

-In this section, we will discuss the different concurrency controls supported by Hudi and how they are leveraged to provide flexible deployment models; we will cover multi-writing, a  popular deployment model; finally, we’ll describe ways to ingest data into a Hudi Table from multiple writers using different writers, like  DeltaStreamer, Hudi datasource, Spark Structured Streaming and Spark SQL.
+In this section, we will discuss the different concurrency controls supported by Hudi and how they are leveraged to provide flexible deployment models; we will cover multi-writing, a  popular deployment model; finally, we’ll describe ways to ingest data into a Hudi Table from multiple writers using different writers, like  Hudi Streamer, Hudi datasource, Spark Structured Streaming and Spark SQL.

 ## Deployment models with supported concurrency controls